 Skip to main content

-This guide explains how to manage Authentication Providers attached to a Frontdoor.
+This guide explains how to manage auth providers attached to Frontdoor.
 Use these steps to list, create, update, and delete providers.
 Data you send must conform to the JSON Schema of the chosen provider type.

 Why this matters